hvogit/bb-user-crud/readme.md

 # bb-user-crud

 ## Introduction
-A single page app using latest front end technologies I learned including:
+A simple single page app using new front-end technologies I have learned:

 - **backbone.js** - MV* framework
 - **require.js** - dependenies and modulars management